 It started with Nomi expressing gratitude for Shane’s help and mentioning.
 Then she talks about the connection between the two of them, and Prof Shane replies with a, “can I give you a call tomorrow?”
 Nomi sees the girl on her couch, realizes she’s interrupted a date and walks off.

 Shane walks after her and says she thought Nomi understood the situation they’re in.

-So, a combo of my predictions were right — professor/student dating is a fireable offense and Professor Hewson was going break Nomi’s heart Shane-style.
+So, a combo of my predictions was right — professor/student dating is a fireable offense, and Professor Hewson was going break Nomi’s heart Shane-style.
 2019 Shane is still the same as 00s Shane.

 - Riverdale – Season 3 Episode 14 “Chapter Forty-Nine: Fire Walk With Me” [Live]

 Cheryl and Toni and still not getting along.
 All they do on this episode is fight.